 Import/Export load file specifications

-Note: Starting September 1, 2024, we’re streamlining our Staging boundaries to more effectively separate staging data from workspace and system data.
-With this change, you will no longer be able to write to or access data outside of the defined staging area.
-Folders that will remain within the Staging area: ARM, ProcessingSource, StructuredData, and TenantVM.
-Folders that will be removed: FTA, Temp, Export, and dtSearch, in addition to any other folders that you manually created.
-Refer to the Staging Area topic and Staging Area FAQ in Community for more details.
+Note: As of September 1, 2024, we’ve streamlined our Staging boundaries to more effectively separate staging data from workspace and system data.
+With this change, you will no longer be able to write to or access data outside of the four defined staging area folders.
+The four folders that comprise the Staging area are ARM, ProcessingSource, StructuredData, and TenantVM.
+Folders that were removed include FTA, Temp, Export, and dtSearch, in addition to any other folders that you manually created.
+Refer to the

 A load file is used to transfer data and its associated metadata into a database.
 During import, the application reads the load file to determine what metadata should be written into each field and to copy it to the workspace.
 If your organization uses a processing vendor, you’ll need to upload case data with a load file.
 You'll also use load files when you receive a subset of data from another party, such as a production from opposing counsel.